jsknight/quick_quiz/README.md

 [Quick Quiz](https://github.com/jsknight/quick_quiz)
 is a React Native app built with Expo for easy testing.
-Test your brain power on text questions across different categories.
+Test your brain power on ten questions across different categories.
 What will your top score be?